LedgerProject/patio_device_service/README.md

 - start_scb script setups the virtualenv, installs npm packages, and launch both processes mentioned above.

-- django_app contains the app that must be plugged into the backend for SaaS integration.

 ## Zenroom
 - Alternatively, Zenroom can be used instead of IOTA's MAM channels.
 For that, the smart contract is already wrapped into a Dockerfile under zenroom folder that needs to be build and running before launching the energy monitoring process: